What To Do When Your Water Well Begins To Pump Sand Or Grit

 Centrifugal sand separators act as filters to remove sand and sediment through centrifugal force, sling large particles, sand, debris, and sludge outward to the separator wall, and downward by the gravitational force pulls the separated solid particles past the spin trap plate into the solids holding chamber.

-No further maintenance is required as there are no moving parts to wear out and no screens, cartridges, cones, or filter elements to clean or replace.
-If finer filtration is needed, this should be followed by another type of secondary filter to take out the finer particles.
+No further maintenance is required, as there are no moving parts to wear out and no screens, cartridges, cones, or filter elements to clean or replace.
+If finer filtration is needed, this should be followed by another type of secondary filter to remove the finer particles.

-For most residential and irrigation needs, we recommend the Lakos Sandmaster, and for larger systems or applications up to 290 GPM, we recommend the industrial Lakos Separators.
+We recommend the Lakos Sandmaster for most residential and irrigation needs and the industrial Lakos Separators for larger systems or applications up to 290 GPM.

 sand in well water